 Pinning the tail on the structural variants

-Since DNA sequencers first started pumping out As, Ts, Cs, and Gs, much — some might argue most — of the effort in genetics and genomics has been put toward interpreting sequence variations, changes where one or a few bases within a given gene or non-coding region is lost, duplicated, or replaced.
+Since DNA sequencers first started pumping out As, Ts, Cs, and Gs, much — some might argue most — of the effort in genetics and genomics has been put toward interpreting sequence variations, changes where one or a few bases within a given gene or non-coding region are lost, duplicated, or replaced.

 But a whole other world of variations is out there waiting to find its niche in the genomic era: that of structural variations — duplications, deletions, inversions, etc. involving larger DNA segments (often defined as those greater than 50-100 bases long).
-Such variations are common occurrences in our genetic blueprints, accounting, by some estimates, for some 25% of variation in the human genome.
+Such variations are common occurrences in our genetic blueprints, accounting, by some estimates, for roughly 25% of variation in the human genome.

 Technologies for finding and studying structural variants have evolved dramatically over the last sixty years.
 Each new technology has allowed scientists to see finer changes in chromosome structure: